-- 2.2.2.
-The Investment Sub Group (ISG): Membership of the ISG consists of (a) 3 members of the Pensions Committee (including the Chair of the Committee).
+- 2.2.1.
+Cumbria Pensions Committee: In 2022/23 the membership of the Pensions Committee comprised 8 members of the County Council plus 1 co-opted district councillor representing the 6 district councils in Cumbria and 2 non-voting employee representatives.
+Equal weight is given to each member's vote with the Chair having the casting vote should the need arise. - 2.2.2.
+The Investment Sub Group (ISG): In 2022/23 membership of the ISG consisted of (a) 3 members of the Pensions Committee (including the Chair of the Committee).
 Members, excluding the Chair, will be selected by the Pensions Committee; (b) the Independent Advisors (or investment consultants to the Pensions Fund at the invitation of the ISG if the independent advisors are unable to attend); and (c) 2 senior officers of the County Council with responsibilities for the management of the Pensions Fund including the Section 151 Officer and the officer with the responsibility of senior investment officer to the Pensions Fund. - 2.2.3.
-Cumbria LGPS Local Pension Board (the LPB): The LPB is composed of 3 employer representatives (allocated: 1 to Cumbria County Council, 1 to the District Councils, and 1 for all other employers within the Cumbria Fund); and 3 member (current and former employees) representatives (selected to ensure all membership groups within the Fund are covered).
-Further details can be found at: https://www.cumbria.gov.uk/council-democracy/constitution/part2/otherpanels/2p.asp - 2.2.4.
+Cumbria LGPS Local Pension Board (the LPB): Up to 31 March 2023, the LPB is composed of 3 employer representatives (allocated: 1 to Cumbria County Council, 1 to the District Councils, and 1 for all other employers within the Cumbria Fund); and 3 scheme member (current and former employees) representatives (selected to ensure all membership groups within the Fund are covered). - 2.2.4.
+The membership of the Cumbria Pensions Committee, Investment Sub Group and Cumbria Local Pension Board has changed from 1 April 2023 in line with the Constitution of the new administering authority, Westmorland and Furness Council. - 2.2.5.
 Independent Advisors: As noted above, the Independent Advisors are appointed for their knowledge of investments and of pension funds; one advisor being primarily an investment specialist, the other complementing these investment skills with actuarial knowledge of the liability profile of the Fund.